muratk5n/thirdwave/en/README.md

 ---

-There are minorities against Wokeness..
+Makes sense why minorities would be against Wokeness..
 Libs overdo this stuff, which can invite backlash, guess who would feel the effects of such backlash?

 ---

 The hit is likely due to the cancellation of 'Batgirl'.
 New mgmt at WB is trying to serve customers, no need to be up in arms about it..
 Listen to Obama - don't be a buzzkill.

 ---